marctrem/usbarmory-wiki-fork/Bluetooth.md

   * iOS: [u-blox BLE](https://apps.apple.com/us/app/u-blox-ble/id575523395)
   * Android: [u-blox BLE](https://play.google.com/store/apps/details?id=com.ublox.BLE&hl=en)

+# Control tool

+The [armoryctl](https://github.com/inversepath/armoryctl) can be used to perform some of the procedures illustrated below.

 # Serial connection

 All serial AT commands can be issued with your favorite terminal program